 The completed application for enrollment will be added to the program interest list on the date the application is received by the College.
 The applicant will be notified about this action by letter.
-If an applicant declines or does not respond to the notification of an opening in the desired program, the TCAT may decide to delay the applicant's entry to the next available vacancy.
-If the applicant declines the opportunity for enrollment twice, their enrollment application will be retired, and the student will be removed from the Priority Wait List.
+Periodic letters will thereafter be sent to those with applications on lengthy interest lists to confirm their continued interest.
+When an opening becomes available, notification will be sent to the next applicant on the interest list, along with a scheduled orientation date.
+If the applicant declines or does not respond to the notification of an opening in the desired program, the Tennessee College of Applied Technology may decide to delay the applicant's entry to the next available vacancy.
+If the applicant declines the opportunity for enrollment twice, their enrollment application will be retired, and the student removed from the Priority Wait List.
 After an enrollment application is retired, an applicant may still re-apply at any time.

-Prior to, or upon, the first day of attendance at TCAT, each new student will participate in a group orientation session, which acquaints him or her with institutional policies, procedures, and personnel.
-The orientation process is an ongoing program which involves departmental orientation, safety policies, and development of work attitudes, habits and behaviors which help the student to use the resources available to him/her most effectively while at the TCAT.
+Prior to, or upon, the first day of attendance at Tennessee College of Applied Technology, each new student will participate in a group orientation session, which acquaints him or her with institutional policies, functions, and personnel.
+The orientation process is an ongoing program which involves departmental orientation, safety policies, and development of work attitudes, habits, and behaviors which help the student to use the resources available to him/her most effectively while at the Tennessee College of Applied Technology.
 Applicants who cannot attend their assigned orientation should reschedule with Student Services in advance.
 Those failing to attend their assigned orientation who still desire to attend should reapply.